We were only in Kuala Lumpur for 3 nights so it was quite the whistle-stop tour. But we did find some gems that are worth checking in out in KL.

 These are 7 of the best things about Kuala Lumpur

-They’re pretty impressive close-up.
-Go in the evening to get the best photos.
+The iconic Petronas towers are pretty impressive close-up.
+Go in the evening to get the best photos of these epic skyscrapers.

 Follow the locals for the best curries, naan bread, nasi goreng or more.
 We found a fantastic restaurant in the bottom of the Lotus Hotel, it serves incredible food and costs maybe a couple of quid?!
 It’s called Nasi Kandar Penang and located on 1 Jln Medan Tuanku in Chow Kit.
 Just down the road from where we stayed at Tune Hotels.

 Malay tea is delicious.
 It’s made through pouring between two jugs to infuse with air.
-The result is sweet and rather moreish.
+The result is the sweet and rather moreish Tea Tarik.

+Batu Caves is easy to get to.
 There is a direct train to Batu Caves from KL Sentral and costs less than a couple of quid.
-These Hindu shrines are both impressive (watch our vlog for a sneak peek).
+Batu Caves are Hindu shrines that are super impressive (watch our vlog for a sneak peek).

-Beautiful and striking architecture built during the 19th century.
+The Sultan Abdul Samad Building is a beautiful and striking piece of architecture built during the 19th century.
 Built during British occupation it still houses important administrative departments.
 Also, interesting fact for you, it’s home to one of the tallest flagpoles in the world.
 It seems the Malaysians like their tall things!

 Much like the Singaporean version, the Chinatown in KL is bustling, full of places to eat and people watch.